-Every five (5) years following the ATR-BCs certification date, a recertification process must be completed.
-This process is defined by the ATCB Board of Directors.
-A copy of the recertification standards is provided at the time of certification and prior to the recertification date.
-However, it is the responsibility of the ATR-BC to be knowledgeable about the requirements and any revisions to the recertification process or procedures.
+Every five (5) board certification must be recertified.
+The ATCB Board of Directors defines this process.
+A copy of the recertification standards is available on the ATCB website.
+Completing the recertification application, ethics attestation and payment of the recertification fee must be done on the MyATCB portal.
+The recertification fee is \$100.

+It is the responsibility of the ATR-BC to be knowledgeable about the requirements and any revisions to the recertification process or procedures.
 Any changes to the recertification process will be published on the ATCB website and/or in the organization's online publications.
-A copy of the current ATR-BC Recertification Standards document is available on the ATCB website.
+A copy of the current Recertification Standards document is available on the ATCB website.

-Recertification may be accomplished either by re-taking the ATCBE or by accruing 100 continuing education credits (CECs).
-ATR-BCs are encouraged to maintain a file containing the CECs completed.
-The ATCB offers on online Recertification Tracker option, which is accessible via MyATCB, in which ATR-BCs may enter their CE activities and upload supporting documentation.
+Recertification may be accomplished by retaking the ATCBE or accruing 100 continuing education credits (CECs).
+The ATCB provides a Recertification Tracker option, which is accessible via MyATCB, in which ATR-BCs may enter their CE activities and upload supporting documentation.

-Ninety (90) days prior to the five-year recertification deadline, the ATCB National Office will send recertification application notices to all ATR-BCs who are due to recertify.
+Ninety (90) days before the five-year recertification deadline, the ATCB National Office will send recertification notices to all ATR-BCs who are due to recertify.
+Requirements are detailed in the Recertification Standards.
 Credential holders are responsible for keeping their contact information accurate with the ATCB National Office.
-Changes to contact information must be provided in writing to the ATCB or updated via MyATCB.
+Changes to contact information must be updated via MyATCB.

-A maximum of ten percent (10%) of those eligible to recertify will be randomly selected for audit.
+Ten percent (10%) of those eligible to recertify will be randomly selected for audit.
 These candidates will receive notification that they have been selected for audit.
-Only candidates who are audited must submit documentation (such as certificates of attendance from qualifying programs and transcripts) verifying CE activities.
-All candidates must submit their completed five-year recertification application.
+Audited candidates must submit documentation (such as certificates of attendance from qualifying programs and transcripts) verifying CE activities entered into the recertification application.
+In addition, all candidates must submit their completed five-year recertification application.

-Each candidate will be notified of the outcome of his or her recertification application review.
+Each candidate will be notified of the outcome of their recertification application review.
 If approved, the ATCB will mail the ATR-BC a new certificate to the mailing address on record.

-If an application for recertification is determined by the ATCB to contain deficiencies, the candidate will be notified by mail.
+If the ATCB determines an application for recertification contains deficiencies, the candidate will be notified by email.
 The candidate will have 90 days to provide additional information regarding the CECs submitted for recertification and/or any CECs earned since being notified of existing deficiencies.

-Recertification candidates who have been notified of deficiencies will be placed on probationary status during the 90 day period mentioned above.
-If documentation that verifies compliance with ATCB requirements is submitted within that time frame, such probation will be removed and recertification granted.
+Recertification candidates who have been notified of deficiencies will be placed on probationary status during the 90 days mentioned above.
+However, if the documentation that verifies compliance with ATCB requirements is submitted within that time frame, such probation will be removed and recertification granted.

-Candidates who are not recertified by the ATCB through the above process will be required to apply for certification through a new application process and meet current requirements in order to become board certified again.
+Candidates who are not recertified by the ATCB through the above process will be required to apply for certification through a new application process and meet current requirements to become board certified again.
 This would include retaking the Art Therapy Credentials Board Examination (ATCBE).

 Candidates wishing to apply for a 90-day extension of their recertification deadline must do so online via MyATCB.
-Candidates must provide an explanation regarding the need for an extension and must pay a recertification extension fee of \$50.
+Candidates must explain the need for an extension and must pay a recertification extension fee of \$50.
 The National Office will forward the request to the Board of Directors for their review and consideration.
-Once a determination has been made, the recertification applicant will be notified in writing.
+Once a determination has been made, the recertification applicant will be notified.